semajrolyat/semajrolyat.github.io/gwu/fa18/cs1012/_posts/2018-11-20-discussion.md

 plt.title('Example plot')
 ```

+> You may need to manipulate font properties such as type and size.
+These require more advanced interaction with ```pyplot``` than is described here; however, there are extensive number of operations that allow you to fully customize the image that is generated.

 ![Labeled Plot]({{"/gwu/fa18/cs1012/assets/11_20_2018/label.png" | absolute_url }})

 #### Plotting multiple lines
+A single call to ```plot``` will plot a line; however, there is no limit to the number of times that ```plot``` can be called.
+For each call to ```plot```, ```pyplot``` will generate a new line.
+This way we can represent muliple data sets and compare the two.
+For example, the following illustrates generating two lines:

 ```Python
 import matplotlib.pyplot as plt import numpy as np